BioHPC Home

 • Install Perl.

-• Install Visual Studio 2005 + VS 2005 SP1 (optional).
+• Install Visual Studio 2008 (optional).
 You will need Visual Studio if you want to recompile programs or interface.

 • Set up IIS virtual directory (recommended name BioHPC) for BioHPC with ASP.NET and a special Application Pool running as IDU